andreaseger/master_presentation/slides/slide03-2.md

 ---

 - creates a feature vector from the data
-- based on a dictionary
+- based on a simple dictionary
-- based on n-grams
-- based on a given classification
+- based on a n-gram dictionary (phrases of n words)